MickoGG/Casino-project/README.md

 ### Casino application implemented in Java using JavaFX library and MySQL.

+This project was built using **Java 8**, but it should work with newer versions as well.

 This project uses **EclipseLink (JPA 2.2)** for **object-relational mapping (ORM)**, allowing seamless interaction between **Java** objects and the **MySQL** database.

 ## Key features: